Fear of missing out: Earlier forms

 The phrase "fear of missing out" is a common English phrase, especially in the form "fear of missing out on (something)".
 The term "fear of missing out" (but not the term FOMO) was used earlier in the academic business literature by marketing strategist Dan Herman, who used it in presentations in the late 1990s, and included the phrase in a 2000 paper about "short-term brands", where a motivation for trying these brands is "ambition to exhaust all possibilities and the fear of missing out on something".
-Herman also believes the concept has evolved to become more wide spread through mobile phone usage, texting, and social media and has helped flesh out the concept of the fear of missing out to the masses.
+Herman also believes the concept has evolved to become more widespread through mobile phone usage, texting, and social media and has helped flesh out the concept of the fear of missing out to the masses.

 Before the Internet, a related phenomenon, "keeping up with the Joneses", was widely experienced.
-FOMO generalized and intensified this experience because so much more of people's lives became publicly documented and easily accessed.
+FOMO generalized and intensified this experience because so much more of people's lives became publicly documented and easily accessible.